whatmakeart/modeling-and-fabrication/content/modules/07-3d-printing-design/7-06-laser-cut-photo-documentation/index.md

 ## Assignment Deliverables

-- Upload a minimum of 2 photos from think[box] and 2 photos from the environment to Google Drive.
+- Upload a minimum of 2 photos from think[box]

-2. Photograph your cardboard model from a minimum of 2 views.
+- Upload a minimum of 2 photos from the environment
+- Upload both the "RAW" photo and the edited .jpg for all photos
+- Label Photos YYYYMMDD Lastname Firstname 5 Word Description. (arw, cr2, dng, jpg, png)

+## Assignment Overview

-3. Have good lighting and a good composition
+1. Have good lighting and a good composition
-4. Think about what is in the background, it should not be cluttered.
+2. Think about what is in the background, it should not be cluttered.
-5. Use a piece of white butcher paper or white fabric attached to the wall to make a DIY photo sweep.
+3. Use a piece of white butcher paper or white fabric attached to the wall to make a DIY photo sweep.

-- Written Description of what your changed in your model and why.
-Be specific and descriptive.
-What did you think about the changes?
-- Updated render image(s) of your new model.
-- Updated exported .f3d file.
-- Updated Toolpath export file

 ## Document your project on the photo stand at the think[box]

 There is a photo stand at the think[box]that is perfect for documenting small objects like your laser cut projects.
 Use the DSLR camera at the think[box] that is already set up.
 There are lights set up as well.
 Do not use your cell phone for these pictures.
-Instructions link from think[box] [https://docs.google.com/document/d/1IEujUMfrwNqrz4M4hs8QsYuTGID2wZhnPJgkKJeSrsg/edit](https://docs.google.com/document/d/1IEujUMfrwNqrz4M4hs8QsYuTGID2wZhnPJgkKJeSrsg/edit)
+[Instructions link from think[box]](https://docs.google.com/document/d/1IEujUMfrwNqrz4M4hs8QsYuTGID2wZhnPJgkKJeSrsg/edit)

 ![thinkbox photo stand](2021-thinkbox-photo-stand.jpg)

 ## Document Your Project in the Environment

 In addition to the photos at the think[box] take a minimum of 2 photos of the stand in use in the environment.
 Use a camera from checkout and have good lighting, proper exposure, white balance and composition.
 Edit your photos in Photoshop / Camera Raw for the best results.

 # Grading Rubric